open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecautoscalermetricsindexpods">pods</a></b></td>
         <td>object</td>
         <td>
-          PodsMetricSource indicates how to scale on a metric describing each pod in the current scale target <br/>
+          PodsMetricSource indicates how to scale on a metric describing each pod in the current scale target (for example, transactions-processed-per-second).<br/>
         </td>
         <td>false</td>
       </tr></tbody>